A survey on multi-player bandits: Introduction

 The multiplayer variant of this problem has also known a recent interest, motivated by cognitive radio networks.
 It considers multiple decentralized players acting on a single Multi-Armed Bandits instance.
 If several of them pull the same arm at the same time, a \textit{collision} occurs and causes a loss (of the message in the previous example).
 This leads to a decrease in the received reward and makes the problem much more intricate.

-We shall assume that the reader has some prior knowledge of this classical Multi-Armed Bandits problem, and we refer otherwise to \citep{bubeck2012, lattimore2018bandit, slivkins2019introduction}.
-In particular, algorithms described in this survey are built on the structures of the following celebrated algorithms: \textsc{UCB} (Upper Confidence Bound), $\varepsilon$-Greedy, \textsc{ETC} (Explore-Then-Commit), \textsc{SAR} (Successive Accepts and Rejects), \textsc{EXP.3} \citep{agrawal1995continuum, perchet2015, garivier2016explore, bubeck2013, auer2002nonstochastic}.

 \cref{sec:motivation} first presents in more detail the motivations leading to the design of the multiplayer bandits model.
 The most classical version of multiplayer bandits is then described in \cref{sec:base}, along with a first base study including the centralized case and a lower bound of the incurred regret. \cref{sec:reaching} presents the different results known for this model.
-In particular, collisions can be abusively used to reach regret bounds similar to the centralized case. \cref{sec:realistic} presents several practical considerations that can be added to the model, in the hope of leading to more natural algorithms.
-Finally, \cref{sec:alternateproblems} mentions the Multi-agent bandits, competing bandits and Queuing Systems problems, which all bear similarities with Multiplayer bandits, either in the model or in the used algorithms. \cref{table1,table2} in \cref{app:table} summarizes the main results presented in this survey.
+In particular, collisions can be abusively used to reach regret bounds similar to the centralized case. \cref{sec:realistic} presents several practical considerations that can be added to the model, which might lead to more natural algorithms.
+Finally, \cref{sec:alternateproblems} mentions the multi-agent bandits, competing bandits and dynamic queuing systems problems, which all bear similarities with multiplayer bandits, either in the model or in the used algorithms. \cref{sec:banditsintro} introduces single player stochastic MAB and the most common algorithms. \cref{table1,table2} in \cref{app:table} summarize the main results presented in this survey.